Queen's Grant High School: History

 Queen's Grant was formed in 2006, and opened in 2007 with ninth and tenth grades.
 The school rented space until 2009, when it first assembled modular units to accommodate over 400 students.

 In 2010, Queen's Grant appointed Principal Michael Smith, who was recruited by former Mint Hill, North Carolina Mayor Ted Biggers.
 Smith retired and was replaced by Josh Swartzlander in 2019.

 Academics

-At Queen's Grant, the academic day begins at 7:50 a.m. and ends at 2:40 p.m..
-A standard schedule consists of six class periods called "blocks".
-Each block lasts exactly one hour.

 Non-AP classes at Queen's Grant do not follow the same curriculum as Charlotte-Mecklenburg Schools, however, material is often similar in order to meet North Carolina's education standards.
 Each student must have a minimum of 22 credits in order to graduate.

 Dual enrollment is offered by Queen's Grant through Central Piedmont Community College.
 Only juniors and seniors are allowed to participate in dual enrollment.
 All students, regardless of grade, are allowed to take North Carolina Virtual Public School classes on-site.

-Student life

-Transportation

-Students provide their own transportation to and from Queen's Grant.
-If students bring their own vehicles, parking on campus is free.
-Most trips and extracurricular activities also involve individual transportation.